apollographql/graphql-tag/README.md

 [![Build Status](https://travis-ci.org/apollostack/graphql-tag.svg?branch=master)](https://travis-ci.org/apollostack/graphql-tag)
 [![Get on Slack](https://img.shields.io/badge/slack-join-orange.svg)](http://www.apollostack.com/#slack)

+GraphQL printing and parsing with bundled dependencies.
+Includes:

-A JavaScript template literal tag that parses GraphQL query strings into the standard GraphQL AST.
+- `gql` A JavaScript template literal tag that parses GraphQL query strings into the standard GraphQL AST.
+- `/parser` A bundled version of `graphql/language/parser`, that builds correctly in React Native.
+- `/printer` A bundled version of `graphql/language/printer`, that builds correctly in React Native.

+### gql

+This is a template literal tag you can use to concisely write a GraphQL query that is parsed into the standard GraphQL AST:

 ```js
 import gql from 'graphql-tag';